The “Hope” of the Hopeless

 Old Soldiers Never Die

 We cut to Old Ben in the narrow passageway leading to the tractor beam’s switch.
 Vader is there, too, waiting to bate his old mentor.
 Meanwhile, Threepio is in a panic because he can’t locate the gang.
-Moving back to Obi-Wan and Vader, both adversaries trade barbs at each other in a snail’s paced recreation of Errol Flynn (as Robin Hood) dueling with Basil Rathbone (as Sir Guy of Gisbourne).
+Moving back to Obi-Wan and Vader, both adversaries trade barbs at each other in a snail’s paced recreation of Errol Flynn (as Robin Hood) dueling to the death with Basil Rathbone (as Sir Guy of Gisbourne).
 Their lightsabers cross as the two combatants clash every which way.
-Note that Alec Guinness, as Old Ben, is slower and more methodical than the larger and swifter Lord Vader (Dave Prowse) — deliberately so, I would imagine.
+Note that Alec Guinness, as Old Ben, is slower and more methodical than the larger and swifter Lord Vader (Dave Prowse) — deliberately so, one would imagine.

 In a flash, we see Han and Chewie with Luke and Leia gathered at the Main Forward Bay.
 They are searching for the entrance to the freighter.
 At that moment, Vader and Obi-Wan waltz (or rather, glide) into view, still flailing their brightly-colored lightsabers at each other (royal blue for Ben, and fiery red for Vader).
 At that moment, Old Ben catches sight of Luke who calls out his name.
 Pausing from the battle, Ben raises his lightsaber high and, with hands clasped, lowers his weapon.
 Vader takes strategic advantage of the moment and strikes Ben down.
 However, there is nothing left of Ben except his hooded cloak.
 Where did the old bloke go?